HelikarLab/ccNetViz/README.md

 This is the pipeline you should follow to make changes to ccNetViz:

 0. Fork ccNetViz repository e.g. from [HeilikarLab].
-Start a server (such as Apache) with a path to the ccNetViz directory.
+Start a server (such as Apache or using http-server globally) with a path to the ccNetViz directory.
 1. Make changes to src/ tree.
 2. Run "$ npm update" to download needed packages.
 3. Build with "$ npm run build" on the ccNetViz root directory.